Institute of Surgery — Valikhnovski Surgery Institute

 - Children with congenital defects — priority category, particularly in the Harvard / Shriners program for children with cleft lip (according to Academy data — 12 patients aged 1–3 months in 2019);

-- Patients with complex trauma sequelae;
+- Patients with consequences of complex trauma;

-- Student support — named scholarship at TNMU (from 18.11.2025) for children of fallen defenders: in addition to financial support, scholarship recipients receive free access to Valikhnovski Academy.
+- Student support — named scholarship at TNMU (from 18 November 2025) for children of fallen defenders: in addition to financial support, scholarship recipients receive free access to Valikhnovski Academy.

-Trust and Reputational Markers
+Trust & Reputation Markers

 According to clinic and third-party data:

-- Top-10 medical institutions of Ukraine (Investgazeta, since 2013);
+- Top-10 Medical Institutions in Ukraine (Investgazeta, since 2013);

-- Top-5 by insurance company rating;
+- Top-5 by insurance company ratings;

-- "Surgical Clinic of the Year" in "Choice of the Year" competition four years in a row (2016, 2017, 2018, 2019);
+- "Surgical Clinic of the Year" in "Choice of the Year" competition for four consecutive years (2016, 2017, 2018, 2019);

 - "Diamond partner" MASC Congress;

-- International medical tourism — according to Health-ua (2016): ~7,000 medical tourists out of 123,000 patients for 1998–2016, predominantly for plastic and reconstructive procedures.
+- International medical tourism — according to Health-ua (2016): ~7,000 medical tourists out of 123,000 patients during 1998–2016, predominantly for plastic and reconstructive procedures.

 What the Institute Claims About Itself vs Audited

-Methodology, independent audit status and data verification →
+Methodology, independent audit status, and data verification →